-6. PROPERTIES OF THE ESTIMATED SIGNALS AND ALTERNATIVE INFORMATION STRUCTURES
+4. PROPERTIES OF THE ESTIMATED SIGNALS AND ALTERNATIVE INFORMATION STRUCTURES

-Above we reported the empirical properties of the individual and common signals extracted from the SPF probability forecasts.
+The procedure above describes how the common and individual components of forecasters' information sets can be extracted from a panel of fixed-event probability forecasts.
 In this section we first provide a theoretical characterization of the signals that the proposed estimation procedure delivers in terms of sample moments.
-These results help our intuition for what the procedure will designate as common and individual information, and for how the mechanics of Bayesian updating determine how much the extracted common signal tilts beliefs towards different outcomes.
+These results help our intuition for what the procedure will designate as common and individual information, and for how the mechanics of Bayesian updating determine how much and in what direction the extracted common component tilts beliefs.

 The theoretical results presented here also allow us to characterize what the procedure finds under alternative information structures.
-In particular, we derive the theoretical counterparts to the estimated individual and common signals in settings where (i) different agents interpret a common signal differently and (ii) the information structure is of a linear-Gaussian form commonly used in the theoretical imperfect information literature.
+In particular, we derive the theoretical counterparts to the estimated individual and common components in settings where (i) different agents interpret a common signal differently and (ii) the information structure is of a linear-Gaussian form commonly used in the theoretical imperfect information literature.

-6.1.
+4.1.
 Properties of the estimated signals.
 The estimated common signal is found by minimizing the sum of Kullback-Leibler divergences (3.4) between the beliefs it induces and the observed posteriors.
 In general, there is no common signal that will make these two sets of beliefs exactly equal for each forecaster.
 However, the following proposition characterizes the estimated common signal \hat{s}t in terms of the posterior beliefs it induces relative to the observed average cross-section of posteriors.